cert-ee/cuckoo3/docs/rfc/submission.md

 - timeout (integer)
     * The timeout of all created tasks in seconds
+- priority (integer)
+    * The priority can be used to move tasks to infront of queued tasks with a lower priority.
+- platforms (list of strings) TODO: rename this?
+Do we want to include the os_version here or in a different field?
+    * A list of dictionaries with 'platform' and 'os_version' keys. os_version can only be specified if platform is specified.
+Both values must be strings.
+Platform names and os_versions will be used to choose the machines of the specified platforms.
+- manual (boolean)
+    * A boolean that determines if the next state after identification is 'WAITING_MANUAL', to allow a user to select a file and change settings such as chosen platforms.

+Settings must be accepted accepted and verified through a StrictContainer.
+These verify the type of a field and can check field constraints.

+Available settings in the future:

 - enforce_timeout (boolean)
     * A boolean determining if the tasks must run until the timeout, even if a target exits before that.
 - dump_memory (boolean)
     * A boolean determining if the machine memory should be dumped at the end of a task.
-- priority (integer)
-    * The priority can be used to move tasks to infront of queued tasks with a lower priority.
 - options (dictionary)
     * A dictionary containing additional settings.
-- machine_tags (list of strings)
+- machine_tags (list of strings) ()
     * A list of tags that determine what machine can be chosen
-- platforms (list of strings)
-    * A list of platform names that will be used to choose the machines of the specified platforms.
-Windows10, windows7, etc. TODO: rename this?
-Do we want to include the os_version here or in a different field?
 - machines (list of strings)
     * A list of machine names that must be used.
-- manual (boolean)
-    * A boolean that determines if the next state after identification is 'WAITING_MANUAL', to allow a user to select a file and change settings such as chosen platforms.

-Settings must be accepted accepted and verified through a StrictContainer.
-These verify the type of a field and can check field constraints.

 ```python